Files / United States

 Document Introduction

-On January 3, 2025, the United States took military action in Venezuela, detaining President Nicolas Maduro and his wife and taking them into U.S. custody.
-U.S. President Trump announced that, under the temporary administration of U.S. officials, the United States would oversee Venezuela until a "safe and appropriate transition" could be arranged.
+On January 3, 2025, the United States took military action in Venezuela, detaining President Nicolas Maduro and his wife and transporting them to the United States for custody.
+U.S. President Donald Trump announced that, under the temporary administration of U.S. officials, the United States would oversee Venezuela until a safe and appropriate transition could be arranged.
 However, the nature of this political transition remains uncertain, with risks of a power vacuum and potential resistance to change from beneficiaries of the former Chavista system.
 Vice President Delcy Rodriguez has assumed national leadership and has adopted a confrontational stance towards the United States.
-This report aims to analyze the subsequent development path of this abrupt change event, its potential transmission effects on global markets, particularly the energy sector, and its profound impact on the regional political landscape of Latin America.
+This report aims to analyze the subsequent development path of this abrupt change event, its potential transmission effects on global markets—particularly in the energy sector—and its profound impact on the political landscape of Latin America.

-The core analysis of the report first focuses on the domestic situation in Venezuela.
-The current situation is highly unstable, and the United States may directly or indirectly supervise the country through a period of stabilization.
-Long-term Chavismo has severely weakened Venezuela's institutional framework, and key questions regarding constitutional status and the restoration of a democratic framework will emerge in the future.
+The core analysis of this report first focuses on the domestic situation in Venezuela.
+The current situation is highly unstable, and the United States may directly or indirectly supervise the country through a stabilization period.
+Long-term Chavismo has severely weakened Venezuela's institutional framework, and key questions regarding constitutional status and the restoration of a democratic framework will subsequently emerge.
 The key to economic recovery lies in the oil industry.
-Although the country possesses one of the world's largest oil reserves, much of it is heavy and extra-heavy oil that is difficult to extract.
-Oil exports and production are currently "paralyzed" due to ongoing U.S. embargoes.
+Although the country possesses one of the world's largest oil reserves, much of it consists of heavy and extra-heavy oil that is difficult to extract.
+Oil exports and production are currently paralyzed due to ongoing U.S. sanctions.
 The recovery of future production will require significant capital expenditure, and investment willingness is questionable given the current uncertain political, security, and legal environment.
-From a global market balance perspective, the impact is expected to be limited within the next 12 months.
-However, if the embargo is lifted, exports could moderately recover to pre-embargo levels.
-Substantial production increases would take several years.
-By 2030, given limited global investment in new capacity and sustained demand growth, the market may have a greater need for Venezuela's oil.
+From the perspective of global market balance, the impact is expected to be limited within the next 12 months.
+However, if sanctions are lifted, exports could moderately recover to pre-sanction levels.
+Substantial production increases would require several years.
+By 2030, considering limited global investment in new production capacity and sustained demand growth, the market may have a greater need for Venezuelan oil.

-Finally, the report delves into the formidable challenges of Venezuela's sovereign debt restructuring.
-The country needs to undertake one of the most complex debt restructurings in modern history, with complexity manifesting at multiple levels: external debt exceeding $100 billion, representing an extremely high debt-to-GDP ratio; diverse types of claims (bonds, loans, IOUs, etc.) with vastly different terms; a complex creditor composition (international investors, multinational corporations, sovereign states, etc.) with unclear creditor hierarchy; coupled with a severe deterioration in the quality of national economic statistics, leading to significant uncertainty about its true economic condition and long-term debt-servicing capacity; and the roles of China and Russia as major creditor nations adding a layer of geopolitical complexity.
-Therefore, against a backdrop of significant political uncertainty, a protracted and complex debt restructuring outlook, and limited visibility into debt-servicing capacity, investors should exercise extreme caution.
+Finally, the report provides an in-depth analysis of the formidable challenges facing Venezuela's sovereign debt restructuring.
+The country needs to undertake one of the most complex debt restructurings in modern history, with its complexity manifesting at multiple levels: the external debt exceeds 100 billion U.S. dollars, representing an extremely high debt-to-GDP ratio; the types of creditors are diverse (bonds, loans, promissory notes, etc.) with vastly different terms; the creditor composition is complex (international investors, multinational corporations, sovereign states, etc.) with unclear creditor seniority; compounded by the severe deterioration in the quality of national economic statistics, creating significant uncertainty about its true economic condition and long-term debt repayment capacity; the roles of China and Russia as major creditors add another layer of geopolitical complexity.
+Therefore, against a backdrop of significant political uncertainty, a protracted and complex debt restructuring outlook, and limited visibility into repayment capacity, investors should exercise extreme caution.